rsathishkumar/roblox/wp-content/plugins/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.14.6 =
+* Security fix: Extra hardening for AJAX requests.
+Some AJAX actions in Relevanssi could leak information to site subscribers who knew what to look for.

+= 4.14.5 =
+* Security fix: Any registered user could empty the Relevanssi index by triggering the index truncate AJAX action.
+That is no longer possible.
+* New feature: The [searchform] shortcode has a new parameter, 'checklist', which you can use to create taxonomy checklists.
+* Changed behaviour: The `relevanssi_search_again` parameter array has more parameters the filter can modify.
+* Changed behaviour: The `relevanssi_show_matches` filter hook gets the post object as the second parameter.
+* Minor fix: The `cats` and `tags` parameters work better and support array values.

+= 4.14.4 =
+* Minor fix: `relevanssi_orderby` did not always accept an array-format orderby parameter.
+* Minor fix: Removes a highlighting problem stemming from uppercase search terms.
+* Minor fix: Relevanssi removes highlights better from inside multiline HTML tags.
+* Minor fix: When image attachment indexing was disabled, saving image attachments would still index the images.
+Image attachment blocking is now a `relevanssi_indexing_restriction` filter function, which means it's always active.

+= 4.14.3 =
+* Security fix: User searches page had a XSS vulnerability.

+= 4.14.2 =
+* Minor fix: Remove unnecessary database calls from admin pages.
+* Minor fix: Improved Oxygen compatibility.

+= 4.14.1 =
+* Adds a missing file.

+= 4.14.0 =
+* New feature: New filter hook `relevanssi_render_blocks` controls whether Relevanssi renders blocks in a post or not.
+If you are having problems updating long posts with lots of blocks, having this filter hook return `false` for the post in question will likely help, as rendering the blocks in a long post can take huge amounts of memory.
+* New feature: The user searches page has been improved a lot.
+* New feature: The [searchform] shortcode has a new parameter, 'post_type_boxes', which creates a checkbox for each post type you list in the value.
+For example [searchform post_type_boxes='*post,page'] would create a search with a checkbox for 'post' and 'page' post types, with 'post' pre-checked.
+* New feature: You can now have multiple dropdowns in one [searchform] shortcode.
+Anything that begins with 'dropdown' is considered a dropdown parameter, so you can do [searchform dropdown_1='category' dropdown_2='post_tag'] for example.
+* New feature: New filter hook `relevanssi_search_params` lets you filter search parameters after they've been collected from the WP_Query.
+* New feature: New filter hook `relevanssi_excerpt_post` lets you make Relevanssi skip creating excerpts for specific posts.
+* Changed behaviour: Filter hooks `relevanssi_1day`, `relevanssi_7days` and `relevanssi_30days` are removed, as the user searches page is now different.
+The default value for `relevanssi_user_searches_limit` is now 100 instead of 20.
+* Minor fix: In some languages, iOS uses „“ for quotes.
+Relevanssi now understands those for the phrase operator.
+* Minor fix: Stops Relevanssi from blocking the admin search for WooCommerce coupons and other WooCommerce custom post types.
+* Minor fix: Fixes problems with the WP-Members compatibility.
+* Minor fix: New parameter for `relevanssi_tokenize()` introduces the context (indexing or search query).
+The `relevanssi_extract_phrases()` is only used on search queries.
+* Minor fix: Relevanssi won't let you adjust synonyms and stopwords anymore if you use Polylang and are in 'Show all languages' mode.
+* Minor fix: Highlighting is improved by a more precise HTML entity filter, thanks to Jacob Bearce.

+= 4.13.3.1 =
+* Minor fix: The Bricks compatibility was broken.
+This version fixes it.

+= 4.13.3 =
+* New feature: You can now add a post type dropdown to search forms with the [searchform] shortcode with the parameter 'dropdown' set to 'post_type'.
+* New feature: Adds compatibility for Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin.
+* New feature: New filter hook `relevanssi_post_to_excerpt` lets you filter the post object before an excerpt is created from it.
+* New feature: Relevanssi is now compatible with the Bricks page builder theme (requires Bricks 1.3.2).
+* Minor fix: The ″ character is now counted as a quote.
+* Minor fix: Running indexing through WP CLI doesn't cause PHP notices anymore.
+* Minor fix: Sometimes the Did you mean would return really weird long suggestions from the search logs.
+That won't happen anymore.
+* Minor fix: Improves tax_query handling in fringe cases with multiple AND clauses joined together with OR.
+* Minor fix: Oxygen compatibility has been improved.
+Rich text fields and updating posts when they are saved in Oxygen now work better, and revisions are no longer indexed.
+* Minor fix: Searching without a search term works much better now, you get more posts in the results (default value is up to 500).

+= 4.13.2 =
+* New feature: Adds support for Avada Live Search.
+* New feature: Adds support for Fibo Search.
+* Minor fix: Elementor library searches are not broken anymore when Relevanssi is enabled in admin.
+* Minor fix: Relevanssi now understands array-style post_type[] parameters.
+* Minor fix: Relevanssi now automatically considers the Turkish 'ı' the same as 'i'.

 = 4.13.1 =
 * New feature: Adds compatibility for WP-Members plugin, preventing blocked posts from showing up in the search results.
 * New feature: New function `relevanssi_get_attachment_suffix()` can be used to return the attachment file suffix based on a post object or a post ID.